Art Donovan: Personal

 Donovan was married to the former Dorothy Schaech for 57 years.
-Since 1955 they owned and managed the Valley Country Club in Towson, Maryland.
-Although he was the owner, Donovan was known for doing manual labor at the club to include painting and working in the kitchen washing pots and pans.

 Death and legacy

 Donovan died August 4, 2013, at Stella Maris Hospice in Baltimore from a respiratory disease at age 89.
 A funeral mass was held at the Cathedral of Mary our Queen in Baltimore, and he was buried in a private ceremony at Dulaney Valley Memorial Gardens.
 The Washington Post said of Donovan:

 "With the death of Art Donovan this past week, sports lost one of its last genuine characters, in every sense of the word.
 A lot of guys try to get our attention.
 Donovan was that rare guy who didn't have to try.
 He was as good on the field – he was elected to the Pro Football Hall of Fame in his second try - as he was off it.
 He appeared on Late Night with David Letterman and The Tonight Show Starring Johnny Carson and reduced both hosts and their audiences to howling in seconds.
 He was a player and a great storyteller and we'll never see another guy like him.
 That's sad for us, but it's a darn good epitaph."